michaelobi99/PPM-C-Compression/README.md

 Compression Efficiency:
 I tested the algorithm on several files with very good compression ratios, usually (3-4) : 1, and in one case i got a compression ratio of about
 100 (the file content was very skewed).
+The compression efficiency was slightly improved after implenting exclusion.

 Memory Usage:
 The memory requirement for the PPM is very large, and increases with increasing context length.

 Compression speed:
-The compression speed of this implementation averages at about 1.3 mb/second.
+The compression speed of this implementation averages at about 1.3 mb/second, with exclusion implemented, its slightly less.